CMCGowan1/NBM_Regression_Project_2/Project_Proposal.md

 - Star Rating
 - Cast

-A subset of the features will be the individual sample/unit of analysis in this project.
-TBD based on an iterative process using Linear Regression modeling to find the feature or features that best fit the model.
+The individual sample/unit of analysis in this project is one movie with the features described above.

 The target will be box office worldwide gross.

 ### Model and Tools
-- Beautiful soup and potentially, Selenium, will be used for webscraping.
+- The requests library will be used for requesting the HTML code.
 Beautiful Soup will be used to parse the HTML data and Selenium will be used as a driver for site navigation
 - A linear regression model will be used to model the data
 - Matplotlib and Seaborn will be used for visualization
 - At this time there are no plans to utilize additional tools beyond what has been identified

 ### MVP
-The MVP goal of this project is a linear regression model with one feature and its relationship to daily box office revenue.
+The MVP goal of this project is a linear regression model with one feature and its relationship to box office worldwide gross.

 ### Potential Additional Data Sources
--  Popular news stories
--  Top Book Genres
--  Pulitzer prize willing books
--  Oprahs book club
--  Popular TV genres
--  IMDbPro Free trial may have additional data points
+-  Influencer rankings for stars